School Contingency Plan COVID-19

 The progress may seem small to an outside observer.
 A student enunciates words a little clearer.
-Another student broadens their vocabulary.
+Another student broadens his or her vocabulary.
 A third speaks, without being asked a question.
-But, for speech therapist Laura Koch and for her students, it’s something to celebrate!
+However, for speech therapist Laura Koch and for her students, it is something to celebrate!

-She has been with the Chatham school for six years and has relished the reward of helping dozens of children make progress in speech therapy.
+She relishes the rich reward of helping students enhance their communication skills.
 “From September to June, I see significant progress in social and communication abilities, which definitely brings me a great feeling of satisfaction,” said Koch.
 “What is even better, though, is witnessing students’ pride in their own abilities, as they begin to independently use the skills we once worked on together.”

-For her success and caring, Koch has been selected as the “Related Services Provider of the Year” in Region II by ASAH, the umbrella organization for special-needs schools and agencies serving children with special needs.
-The award is part of an annual competition among dozens of schools.
-It culminates in statewide winners being named and recognized at ASAH’s annual conference in November.
+Among accolades, Koch was picked as the “Related Services Provider of the Year” in Region II by ASAH, the umbrella organization for schools and agencies serving children with special needs.
+This annual award is part of a competition among schools throughout the state.
 Read more.

 Chatham School Opens New Sensory Room

-The school has found tremendous success with providing sensory breaks, “sensory diets” and sensory input to help students regulate.
-The Sensory room creates a new, permanent space for this purpose.
+Our Chatham school has found tremendous success with providing sensory breaks, “sensory diets” and sensory input to help students regulate.
+A dedicated Sensory Room creates a permanent space for this purpose.
 It creates an atmosphere of calm and includes equipment that students can utilize with staff to smooth out their emotional states.
 The room is a “Snoezelen Room” and delivers stimuli to various senses, using dim, lighting effects, color, gentle pressure, sounds, music, scents and vibration.
-Elected officials from Chatham borough and nearby communities helped with the ribbon cutting!
 Read more.

 - Participating in friendly field days, sports clinics, evening and after-school programs